BLUF

 Subcontractor Rights Can Change the Power Balance

 Virginia’s lien statutes can alter leverage fast.
-Section 43.4 governs perfection of certain mechanics lien rights through recordation and notice.
-Section 43.11 can create personal liability exposure in some circumstances when the statutory notice path is properly used.
-Those rules matter because a disputed invoice on a Tysons buildout can turn into a title, payment flow, or pressure problem if lien rights are preserved.
+Section 43-4 governs perfection of certain mechanics lien rights through recordation and notice.
+Section 43-11 can create personal liability exposure in some circumstances when the statutory notice path is properly used.

 Licensing Problems Can Destroy an Otherwise Good Case